Updated September 11, 2019

-Contractors for PPL (Aldridge Electric) are currently performing aerial work throughout the northeast quadrant of the city, in advance of the city’s purchase of the streetlight system from PPL.
-There will be short-term, pop-up work zones as crews splice wire, make repairs, and install fusing at approximately 3300 locations throughout the city.
+Contractors for PPL (Aldridge Electric) are currently performing aerial work throughout the northeast quadrant of Lancaster City, in advance of the City’s purchase of the streetlight system from PPL.
+There will be short-term, pop-up work zones as crews splice wire, make repairs, and install fusing at approximately 3,300 locations throughout the city.
 Each crew intends to complete 6 to 10 locations per day and should be at each location for approximately 30-60 minutes on average.
 Residents may encounter short-term parking restrictions, alley closures, or other disruptions while contractors perform this make-ready work.
-The work is scheduled to be completed in approximately 12 months, at which time the sale will be complete and the city will own and maintain these streetlights.
+The work is scheduled to be completed in approximately 12 months, at which time the sale will be complete and the City will own and maintain these streetlights.
 Any questions on this work should be directed to PPL at 1-800-DIAL-PPL, or the Bureau of Engineering at (717) 291-4764.

-Contractors for the City of Lancaster (Pennsy Supply) have started trench restoration work in the neighborhood, and will continue off and on for a few weeks as weather and manpower permit.
+Contractors for the City of Lancaster (Pennsy Supply) will continue trench restoration work in the neighborhood for several weeks, as weather and manpower permit.
 Any questions on this project can be directed to the Bureau of Engineering, (717) 291-4764.

 Contractors for UGI (Miller Pipeline) continue work on North and South Prince Street.
-They have two work crews—one in the 500 block of South Prince Street, and one between King and Orange, to perform natural gas main and service upgrades throughout the Prince Street corridor in advance on PennDOT paving in 2020.
+They have two work zones—one in the 300-400-500 blocks of South Prince Street (continues through October), and one in the 000-100 blocks of North Prince Street (continues through September), to perform natural gas main and service upgrades throughout the Prince Street corridor in advance on PennDOT paving in 2020.
 Both work zones will proceed north from Seymour to King, and from King to James, respectively.
-The southern work zone is in a residential area and will be performed during daytime hours, with residential street parking being restored as much as possible in the evenings.
+The southern work zone is in a residential area and will be performed primarily during daytime hours, with residential street parking being restored as much as possible in the evenings.
 The northern work zone is in the downtown investment district, and will consist of main work performed at night in the roadway, followed by service work during the day.
 Lane restrictions will be prevalent day and night, except for morning and evening rush hours (6:00am-8:30am and 3:30pm to 6:00pm).
 Any questions or concerns related to this project should be directed to Jose Figueroa, Operations Supervisor, (717) 255-1437 or firstname.lastname@example.org.

-Contractors have installed all streetlights, and are working on paving restoration in August.
-PPL will be energizing the lights over the coming weeks (aerial work on power poles is being scheduled).
+Contractors will be installing street trees over the coming weeks (mid- to late-September plantings).
 Please contact Matt Metzler, Deputy Director of Public Works, (717) 291-4777 with any questions or concerns.

-Water Main work is completed.
-The contractor will perform final trench restorations, scheduled to be completed in August or September when UGI is finished with their work in the area.
+Water main work has been completed.
+The contractor will perform final trench restorations, scheduled to be completed in late-September when UGI is finished with their work in the area.
 This work is being performed in advance of PennDOT paving in 2020.
 Questions should be directed to the Bureau of Engineering at (717) 291-4764.

-Due to coordination with UGI’s proposed work, as well as other water main construction, this schedule is subject to change.
+Due to the coordination of multiple construction zones, as well as weather, this schedule is subject to change.

 Questions or concerns on these projects should be directed to Matt Metzler, Deputy Director of Public Works, (717) 291-4777.